hamzazaz/Kata-detection-and-validation-project/README.md

   Allows you to extract and save pose landmarks from an expert kata performance into a structured `.json` file for use as reference ground truth.

 - **`ScreenshotTaker.ipynb`**
   A tool to take screenshots from specific frames or timestamps in a kata video.
-Useful for documentation or manual comparison.
+Useful for when preparing screenshots for the extractor .

 - **`heian_shodan_reference.json`**
   Structured reference file containing normalized landmark data for all 18 steps of the Heian Shodan kata.
-Used as the ground truth for comparison and validation.
+Used as the ground truth for comparison and validation, produced by the extractor.

 - **`match_stats_simple.csv`**
   Generated after running the detection pipeline.
 Contains per-step similarity scores, match/miss results, and pose timing breakdown.